 New Zealand citizens or residents who feel they have been adversely affected by any act, omission, practice, policy or procedure of the NZSIS are able to complain to the Inspector-General of Intelligence and Security.
 Complaints can include matters relating to the conduct of and reports concerning security clearance vetting.

 The Inspector-General can inquire into any complaint and may make recommendations for redress.

 Complaints to the Inspector-General should be made in writing, addressed to the Inspector-General, care of the Registrar of the High Court in Wellington.

 Assessment as to your suitability to access official information continues after a clearance is granted.

 The Ministry Code of Conduct requires employees to notify any change in personal circumstances.

 Your clearance will be reviewed five years from when it was granted and you will be required to undergo another vetting, unless circumstances require an earlier review.
 If you leave the Ministry, your clearance will be considered to have lapsed.

-If you have any questions, please contact the Human Resources Division, or your contact for employment, at the Ministry of Foreign Affairs and Trade.
+If you have any questions, please contact your contact for employment, at the Ministry of Foreign Affairs and Trade.